utrad-ical/circus/packages/circus-rs/docs/client-tutorial.md

 - Make sure CIRCUS RS client script is loaded in your HTML page.
 - Make sure you're using a modern browser that supports `Promise`.
 Internet Explorer is currently not supported.

+There are many classes involved, so let's take a look one by one.

+A `RsHttpClient` instance represents a Promise-based HTTP client which takes care of HTTP connections along with authentication.

-An `ImageSource` instance represents the image drawn on the HTML page.
+An `ImageSource` instance represents the image drawn on the viewer.
 A `DynamicImageSource` is a subclass of `ImageSource`, and we will be soon discussing the other types of `ImageSource`s later.

-A `Viewer` instance is the viewer comonent itself, which makes one HTML canvas element and handles everything drawn on that canvas.
+A `Viewer` instance is the viewer component itself, which makes one HTML canvas element and handles everything drawn on that canvas.

 To associate the viewer and the image to display, we are using a `Composition`